HaxeFoundation/code-cookbook/assets/content/cookbook/Beginner/pattern-matching.md

 # Pattern matching

-This article helps to learn the syntax used in pattern matching to learn working with switch cases in practise.
+This article helps to learn pattern matching and all of its type of matching in practise.
+The article covers basic matching, variable capture, guards, extractors and enum/structure matching.

 Switch statements in Haxe can improve readability and also help write less repetitive / redundant code.
 You might have found code in the macro section and wonder what all those switches do, or what the difference would be compared to if/else statements.
 Some examples on this page don't improve readability directly, they are mostly to explain the syntax and demonstrate how pattern matching works.
 At the end of the article there will be cases where its usecase will be more clear and readability/expressiveness is considered better compared to using plain if/else statements.

-To get started with [pattern matching in Haxe](https://haxe.org/manual/lf-pattern-matching.html), please consult the manual too.
+To get started with pattern matching in Haxe, please consult [the manual](https://haxe.org/manual/lf-pattern-matching.html) too.

 ### Basic matching and capturing variables

 Let's say we loop from 0 to 10 and log if we found a special number two or four.

+The matches can be written like `case <pattern>:`

 ```haxe
 for (value in 0...10) {